-For most workers, organizations needn't bother with motivation to terminate a representative.
-Unless you are secured by a dealing understanding or work contract, you're likely a freely representative.
+For most workers, organizations needn't bother to defend their motives to terminate an employee.
+Unless you are secured by a dealing understanding or work contract, you're likely an at-will representative.

-Work freely implies that a representative can be ended whenever with no reason and without take note.
+“Work freely” implies that a representative can be ended whenever, with no reason and without notice.
 Most businesses won't terminate a representative without cause.
-Most firings are end for cause, which implies the representative is let go for a reason.
+Most firings justified with cause, implying the representative is let go for a reason.